 To the police's credit, we offered to give them the extra 10€ just so we could be on our way, but they wouldn't take it.

 On-the-spot fines are common in all countries, except Ireland where the Police are not authorised to collect fines.
 Some places, like Croatia, give you 8 days to pay.
-Other places, like Portugal, give their police officers an ATM to make sure fines are paid immediately!!
+Other places, like if you go campervanning in Portugal, give their police officers an ATM to make sure fines are paid immediately!!

 The most important bits of paperwork are: